redox-os/book/src/ch04-09-graphics-windowing.md

 ### Libraries

-The programs written with these libraries can run on Orbital.
+The programs using these libraries can work on Orbital.

-- SDL1.2
-- SDL2
 - winit
 - softbuffer
 - Slint (through winit and softbuffer)
 - Iced (through winit and softbuffer)
-- egui (can use winit or SDL2)
+- egui (winit or SDL2 can be used)
+- SDL1.2
+- SDL2
+- Mesa3D's OSMesa

 ### Clients